kissen/fmajor/README.md

 		# wget https://raw.githubusercontent.com/kissen/fmajor/master/doc/fmajor.conf
 		# mv fmajor.conf /etc/fmajor.conf

    You should now have a configuration file `/etc/fmajor.conf`.

+5. You need to set up at least one passphrase.
+Without a passphrase, you will not be able to log in and therefore upload files.

+   The easiest way is to use the `htpasswd` tool to generate the hash.
+On Debian, you can get it in the `apache2-utils` package.
+With it installed, run

+		$ htpasswd -n -B -C 12 "" | tr -d ':\n'

+   and you will be prompted for the passphrase.
+The hash is printed to `stdout`.

-Open it with a text editor and edit it to your liking.
+   Then open `/etc/fmajor.conf` with a text editor and edit section `PassHashes` accordingly.
+It should look something like

+		PassHashes = [
+			"$2y$12$uTLL4JVVyJg9aunt.hyraej3m0yW6siY2cAQ1MakmUxtxgR4EoPbK"
+		]

-5. Install the `systemd` service file.
+6. Install the `systemd` service file.

 		# wget https://raw.githubusercontent.com/kissen/fmajor/master/doc/fmajor.service
 		# mv fmajor.service /lib/systemd/system/fmajor.service
 		# systemctl daemon-reload

-6. You can now start the `fmajor` service with
+7. You can now start the `fmajor` service with

 		# systemctl start fmajor